averydev/guides/source/localizable/components/triggering-changes-with-actions.md

 `button-with-confirmation()` component triggers the `userDidDeleteAccount()` action in the `user-profile` component.
-One important thing to know about actions is that they're functions you can call, like any other method on your component.
+One important thing to know about actions is that they're functions you can call like any other method on your component.
-So they can be passed from one component to another like this:
+They can be passed from one component to another like this:

 ```app/components/user-profile.hbs
 {{button-with-confirmation text="Click here to delete your account." onConfirm=(action "userDidDeleteAccount")}}